ucsd-cse131-s18/ucsd-cse131-s18.github.io/written1/index.md

 - What instructions should be generated for each

 You can implement it if you want to make sure you're on the right track, but don't hand in code.
-Instead, your write-up should be broken down by the 9 sections suggested above, much in the spirit of our writeups that list the features across these three dimensions, with examples.
+Instead, your write-up should be broken down by the 4-point breakdown suggested above, once for each feature, using examples.

+## Turnin

+You must turn in a PDF for your submission on Gradescope to the `written1` assignment.
+You should have question 1 on the first page, question 2 on the section page, and question 3 on the subsequent pages.